Translate

 Faith begins with God.
 It is God that creates, strengthens, and nurtures faith in the human heart.
 We love God only because God first loved us, and it is God that pursues us out of love and grace (1 John 4:19).
 St Augustine wrote, “You never go away from us, O God, yet we have difficulty in returning to you.
 Come, Lord, stir us up and call us back.
 Kindle and seize us.
 Be our fire and our sweetness.
 Let us love, let us run.”
 Faith is not something that we can earn or achieve on our own, it cannot be stolen or purchased, it is ours only to receive.

 Ordinarily, faith is nurtured through Word and Sacrament.
 The gifts of God's grace comes to us through the hearing of God's word, at the font, and at the Lord's table.
+The church understands the Sacraments to be a means of grace, there are two; Baptism and the Eucharist (in most Protestant churches).
+In the Sacraments Christ is present with the church.
 It is Christ, who comes to us, meets with us, and encounters us in the reading of the gospels.
-The promises of scripture are sealed for us in when we eat together Holy Communion.
+The promises of scripture are sealed for us in when we eat together Holy Communion also called the Eucharist (to give thanks).
 We enact and demonstrate our faith in the sacraments.
 For example, at the table, all are welcome, there is equality, diversity and inclusion at the table.
 All are welcome who come to partake in faith by grace regardless of social or economic standing.

 What exactly is the message of the “good news” (which means gospel).
 Simply put, it is the proclamation that God loves us, that Jesus embodied that love in his death, and through the Holy Spirit, was raised from the dead, vindicated by God, and empowers us for life and ministry (1 Tim 3:6).
-In the sacraments (baptism and the Lord's table), we are claimed, sustained and empowered for a life of faith.
+In the Sacraments (Baptism and the Eucharist), we are claimed, sustained and empowered for a life of faith.
 We are accepted as the people God created, forgiven of our sin, engrafted into the body of Christ, and called to exhibit the love of God in our world.
 Often Jesus spoke of God and God's kingdom, this is the 'realm' or the way in which we live to extend God's grace and mercy in our world.
-All are welcomed to be part of this family or community of faith, as God in Christ has made a new covenant or agreement, accepting all into God's family who come by grace through faith.
+All are welcomed to be part of this family or community of faith.

 This is why infant baptism as a sacrament is essential in the life of the church.
 Peter the apostle offers baptism for adults, children and infants after his Pentecost sermon (Acts 2:39).
 Similar to the covenant with the Hebrew people that had circumcision a sign of the covenant so the early followers of Jesus adopted water baptism as a sign of the covenant God makes with all people.
 Infants are also included in this covenant relationship with God.
 Infant baptism emphasizes a life long journey to which we are called, as well as the assurance of God's sustaining grace.

 The sacraments are themselves a means of grace.
-It is important often in areas that are spiritual, to embody meaning in physical tangible ways.
-This is not only because we should not make a division between the physical and spiritual, mind and body, but also because the spiritual is often something unseen, just as faith often is a belief in spite of evidence.
+It is essential in spiritual matters to embody meaning in physical tangible ways.
+This is not only because we should not make a division between the physical and spiritual, mind and body, but also because the spiritual is often something unseen, just as faith is.
 In the sacraments we see outwards signs of spiritual realities, of God's work in our lives.
 Water, bread and wine, are taken as representing the daily life giving elements that we require, that brings life, joy and nourishment.
 We gather as we are, a group of often cantankerous, grumping, annoying, sinful, people, different in many ways.
-Regardless of our gender, sexual orientation, nationality, economic status, racial identities, or social differences, we gather to partake together as family and as neighbors, in the worship and work of the church.
+Regardless of our gender, gender identities, sexual orientation, nationality, race or social or economic differences, we gather to partake together as family and as neighbors, in the worship and work of the church.

 Image result for emmaus road

 Faith comes to us as a gift from God, whether it is the first time we hear the story of Jesus or if we are seasoned Christians having attended worship our entire lives, the Spirit continues to be active awakening and strengthening faith in our hearts and lives in us and in our churches.
 It is faith that flows out of the faithfulness of Jesus to God, and the invitation to walk the same path as Jesus.
 It is a faith that invites all to be part of the family and people of God.
-The blessings of the Hebrew Scriptures and the blessings given to Abraham have now been made available to all who will follow after the path of righteousness.
+So, in baptism we are introduced into the family of God, and in daily communion we grow.

 Monastery icons Link